hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Make get_token quoted string logic more generic, so that any char can be contained in a quoted string.

 Added :rsearch command to search for a given token/string in the cells.
+Also allow replacing of searched string.

 TODO: Handle the 0th row wrt explicit command entry.
 Dont show cell col header and remember to clear whats previously printed as user goes about editing the cmd.